bencbartlett/Overmind/README.md

 - Compile and deploy to private server: `npm run push-pserver`
 - Compile without deploying: `rollup -c`

 The deployment scripts are based on [`screeps-typescript-starter`](https://github.com/screepers/screeps-typescript-starter); for additional help, refer to their [GitBook](https://screepers.gitbooks.io/screeps-typescript-starter/getting-started/deploying.html) or [submit an issue](https://github.com/bencbartlett/Overmind/issues/new).
+Please note that while the latest release of Overmind should always be stable, the latest commit may contain unstable features.

 # Design overview

 Check out the [Overmind wiki](https://github.com/bencbartlett/Overmind/wiki) for in-depth explanations of parts of the design of the AI.
-(Click the image below to see a higher-resolution version.)
+(Click the diagram below to see a higher-resolution version.)

 ![[AI structural schematic](/assets/AIdiagram.png)](https://raw.githubusercontent.com/bencbartlett/Overmind/master/assets/AIdiagram.png)